 What is an Integrated Shield Plan and how does it work with MediShield Life?

 You’ve already heard that you can’t rely solely on MediShield Life because of how basic it is.

 One of the biggest benefits to getting an IP is that you have the option of staying in private hospitals or upgrading to Class B1 and A wards and get covered.
 This also gives you the chance to choose your own doctor, with the possibility of shorter queues and wait times.
 You can also buy riders for your IP to receive even greater coverage.

-The downside is obviously that you’ll be paying higher premiums if you have an IP, and there will be a cash portion that cannot be paid using Medisave.
+The downside is obviously that you’ll be paying higher premiums if you have an IP, and there may be a cash portion that cannot be paid using Medisave.
 These premiums may be affordable when you’re young, but they’ll rise as you age and can eventually get quite hefty.